Smoke and Mirrors

 “Fuck yeah!”
 Madeline continued rambling, “Sometimes he walks like a fucking girl… He’s not gay is he?
 Because that would suck!”

 Maseo had to cover his mouth with his hand to hide the fact he was laughing so hard.
 It was a dated Japanese reaction to hide an open laughing mouth to prevent coming across as a western barbarian.
 The last time he’d had to do that, he’d covered his mouth with a fan.

 “You have quite the filthy mouth, my dear.”

 “I bet you have,” Maseo continued, still covering his mouth.
 “But to answer your question, no, he isn’t gay.”

-“Thank God,” Madeline exclaimed dramatically in relief.
+“Thank God,” Madeline exclaimed dramatically as she tossed both her hands up in a sign of relief.

 “Hell no. He’ll be begging me.
 Begging I tell ya!”

 Madeline pounded a clumsy fist on the table for emphasis, causing Maseo to break out into a fit of laughter just as Levi came back to the table, thankfully without Angelica.

 “SHHHHHhhhh… there he is…” she mumbled in Maseo’s direction.

 Taking one look at Madeline and then at Maseo, Levi literally plopped down into the booth and face-palmed.